kristendwan/admin/pa2_php/README.md

 ![Alt text](http://www-personal.umich.edu/~chjun/eecs485/dir.png)

-For the following projects, you only need to add new directory under `html`.
-For the students who don't use Klein&Smarty, you can delete .htaccess in `html`.
-Because your project directory names already include a secret string (e.g. pa1_secret), you don't need to use another secret string.
+For the following projects, you only need to clone your project repo under `html`.

+### For the students who don't use Klein&Smarty (which is highly not recommended!)

+Delete the .htaccess file in `html`.

+Rename the directory that gets cloned from "pa2_secret" to "secret".

 Please put the URL for your home page in your README.md.